-When a website is configured to serve desktop and mobile browsers using different URLs, webmasters may want to automatically redirect users to the URL that best serves them.
-If your website uses automatic redirection, be sure to treat all Googlebots just like any other user-agent and redirect them appropriately.
+When a website is configured to serve desktop and mobile browsers using different URLs, you may want to automatically redirect users to the URL that best serves them.
+If your website uses automatic redirection, be sure to treat all Googlebots just like any other user agent and redirect them appropriately.

 Supported redirection techniques

 HTTP redirection is a commonly used to redirect clients to device-specific URLs.